 4. Applicability of Knowledge Translation Activities

 Comments: Three commenters questioned the applicability of the KT activities described in the Plan to all NIDRR-funded projects.
-One of these commenters also suggested that NIDRR provide additional guidelines to applicants and peer reviewers about how different types of KT would apply to different types of projects.
+One of these commenters also suggested that NIDRR provide additional Start Printed Page 20308guidelines to applicants and peer reviewers about how different types of KT would apply to different types of projects.

 Discussion: Our descriptions of KT activities are intentionally general and broad.
 We expect applicants to select and justify their specific KT activities based on the nature of their project and the associated stakeholder groups.
 We are confident that NIDRR peer reviewers will be able to discern whether the proposed KT activities will be beneficial and productive uses of resources to meet the needs and expectations of stakeholders.